 ”Guess you don’t really need to worry about hiding, huh?”
 Hailey said, nudging him.

 Alden shook his head.
 “Just going right back home.
-No one really knew I was here, and I paid for the train in cash.
+No one really knew I was here besides my little sister.
 Going home’s the only way I’m ever gonna get Meg to shut up about that video.”

 ”What are you gonna tell her?”